High Definition Workflow for Stable Diffusion

 refined details.

-So in Stable Diffusion Extras, we can drag in this newly saved file and do the same thing
+In Stable Diffusion Extras, we can drag in this newly saved file and do the same thing again.

 This will give us a 2056 x 2980 pixels file that we will then drag back to SDA and set as our